l2fprod/bxshell/README.md

 ## How it works

 On your host, **bxshell** stores configuration files under `$HOME/.bxshell` where it creates one subfolder per environment.
-Under these folders, you'll find several configuration files created by the Docker container as you use the various Bluemix CLI and other scripts there.
+Under these folders, you'll find several configuration files created by the Docker container as you use the various IBM Cloud CLI and other scripts there.

 Use `bxshell.sh <env_name>` to start a new shell on the environment `env_name`.
 Environment name is arbitrary.
 You can use any name.
 This is only a way to keep configuration files together.